seocahill/ha-postgres-docker-stack/README.md

 ### Deploying the stack

-Make sure are executing these commands in the context of your node manager:
+Make sure you are executing these commands in the context of your node manager:

 ```
 eval $(docker-machine env db-1)